 Technical Parameters of Reflective Materials

-The effectiveness of reflective materials is evident in their technical parameters.
+The effectiveness of heat reflecting material is evident in their technical parameters.
 High-quality materials can reflect up to 97% of radiant heat, significantly reducing indoor temperatures by as much as 30 degrees Fahrenheit.
 This efficiency cuts down on air conditioning needs and lowers electricity bills.

 The Benefits of Using Heat Reflective Materials